Nayos1337/cscg2020/reversing/intro_rev/rev3/writeup.md

 )                                                                                                          = 24
 +++ exited (status 0) +++
 ```
 The problem with that is, that we always inputted the same char, but got different results and at first glance I thought, that the encoded password was just the alphabet from some letter, but this is not the case.
 So I opened [Ghidra](https://ghidra-sre.org/).
-After the basic anlaysis it decompiles main to:
+After the basic analysis it decompiles main to:
 ```c
 undefined8 main(void)